School Clubs & Children's University

 Collecting Children - all after school clubs finish at 4:15pm, please arrive promptly to collect your child at the end of an activity.

-Charges - there is a one-off charge of £5.00 for each activity.
-This is to cover the cost of a facilitator and any materials/equipment needed to run the club.
-All charges made are subsidised by the school.
+Charges - there is a charge of £5.00 for each half-term.
+Children can join any number of clubs open to their year group.
+The charge covers the cost of a facilitator and any materials/equipment needed to run the club.

 Sports Activities - a P.E. kit will be required.
 We highly recommend a tracksuit and trainers as some sports clubs will be outside.